 Senior Vice President, Development, Scripted Television

-Stacey Levin is Senior Vice President of Television for Global Road Entertainment, having joined the company in October 2016.
+Stacey Levin is Senior Vice President of Television for IM Global Television, having joined the company in October 2016.
 In her position, she is responsible for developing, packaging and selling scripted projects.

 Before her position at Sparks, Stacey started her producer career as the head of television for Gale Anne Hurd at Valhalla Entertainment, the producer of The Walking Dead.
 As the first dedicated television executive at Valhalla, Stacey sold almost two dozen television projects including “Hunters,” “Horizon,” “Falling Water” and many others for Syfy, USA, NBC, E!, FX, AMC, Starz and others.

 Prior to Valhalla, Stacey served as the Director of Development at Universal Cable Productions (where Valhalla had a deal), and in that position oversaw dozens of projects and pod deals including Doug Liman’s Hypnotic and Tagline and the comedy series “I Just Want My Pants Back” for MTV.

 Stacey moved to Los Angeles from New York in 2001 and landed her first job at 20th Century Fox Television where she would stay for almost 10 years until 2010.
 There she first served as the Director of Publicity overseeing “Buffy the Vampire Slayer” and other high profile series, but within a few years transitioned to Director of Current Programming where she oversaw series including”Arrested Development,” “Modern Family,” “King of the Hill,” “Lie to Me,” “Life on Mars,” and many others.

 In addition to her executive career, Stacey also created, wrote and produced an animated comedy for FOX entitled “The Mayor of Annadale Road” and wrote a book of comedic essays called “I Don’t Want to Die Alone: True Stories of Online Dating” published in 2011.